-Have you settled that issue?
-You will spend, if the averages hold, about seventy years with people who share your blood, maybe a little more, maybe less.
-You should value those people for God gave them to you.
-But there are other people with whom you will spend eternity.
-You have blood in common with them, too -the blood of Christ.
-If we're going to be together for eternity, don't you think we'd better get started now?
+Have you settled that issue?17

+We will spend, if the averages hold, about seventy years with people who share our blood, maybe a little more, maybe less.
+We should value those people for God gave them to us.
+But there are other people with whom we will spend eternity.
+We have blood in common with them, too, the blood that our Savior shed for us.
+Yes, this family matters for eternity, and the Lord is pleased when we show that it matters greatly to us now.

-Make It Personal: Ask yourself three questions...
+Take Inventory: Let's ask ourselves three questions...

-1. Are you in God's family?
-To enter God's family you must experience a second birth.
+1. Am I in God's family?
+To enter God's family, you must experience a second birth.
 You must be born from above.
 You must be born again (John 3:1ff).
 When a sinner acknowledges his sin to God and places his trust in Jesus Christ to save him from that sin, the Holy Spirit regenerates that sinner.
 He produces new life in that sinner.
 In fact, the Holy Spirit enables that sinner to share in God's nature (2 Pet 1:3-4) so much so that that sinner becomes something very different, a child of God, and as such one who now calls on God as Father (Rom 8:15-16).

 Spiritual birth isn't something we can do for ourselves, nor is it something others can do for us (John 1:11-13).
 It's God's work.
 It's a work of His grace.
-Our part is to believe and receive (Eph 2:8-9).
+And when He does that work, the proper response is to believe in His Son, and receive Him as Savior and Lord (Eph 2:8-9).
+Have you?
 Are you in God's family?

-2. Do you value God's family?
+2. Do I value God's family?
 You say, "How does a person show he values God's family?"
 How do you show your biological family?
 It's not by showing up for supper once a week.
 You spend time with one another.
 You talk with one another.
 You help one another.
 You make sacrifices for the good of one another.
 It's no different in God's family.
-Beloved, church isn't where we go once a week.
-It's who we are.
+Dear friends, church isn't where we go once a week.
+It truly is who we are.